wdi-sg/tv-browser/readme.md

  1. The `"#show-select"` should be hidden by default.

- 2. When the user may submits a search for a TV show...
+ 2. When the user submits a search for a TV show...
   - the `"#show-select"` field should be un-hidden.
   - it should be populated with all search results.
   - the first select option should read "Shows matching `keyword`…".